cornelldatajournal/IthacaHousing/README.md

 # Ithaca Housing: Finding the Best Bang per Buck

 Hi!
-This is the repository for the Ithaca Housing project in Cornell Data Journal, Fall 2023 Semester.
+This is the repository for the Ithaca Housing project in the [Cornell Data Journal](https://www.cornelldatajournal.org/) (Fall 2023 and Spring 2024 Semesters).

 ## Project Abstract